 We hope our guide to the top kitchen torches gave you plenty of information to make the right decision for your own needs.
 With our help, you’ll be making perfectly caramelized creme brulee and other toasted goodies with your preferred tool!

-We want seared marshmallows, not singed eyebrows!
+We want seared homemade marshmallows, not singed eyebrows!

 About Nikki Cervone

-Nikki Cervone is a hungry foodie living in Pittsburgh.
+Nikki Cervone is an ACS Certified Cheese Professional and cheesemonger living in Pittsburgh.
 Nikki holds an AAS in baking/pastry from Westmoreland County Community College, a BA in Communications from Duquesne University, and an MLA in Gastronomy from Boston University.
-When she is not tearing through her city's best grub, Nikki enjoys a healthy dose of yoga and chocolate.
+When she's not nibbling on her favorite cheeses or testing a batch of cupcakes, Nikki enjoys a healthy dose of yoga, wine, hiking, singing in the shower, and chocolate.
 Lots of chocolate.